jirvingphd/jirvingphd.github.io/_posts/2019-04-14-hypothesis_testing_with_northwind_database.markdown

 - **We then asked 2 key questions abour our data and then used the results of these tests to choose the most appropriate test for each hypotheses.**

     1. **How many samples will I be comparing?**
-        - 1 group vs a idealized distribution?
+        - 1 group vs an idealized distribution?
         - 2 groups?
         - More than 2?